kunle123-ui/kunle/Smart-Contract.md

 private testnet or as an extension of networked testnet.

 When creating your smart contract for the first time, it is recommended to test and debug your smart contract on a private testnet first, since you have full control of the entire blockchain.
-This enables you to have unlimited amount of EOS needed, and you can just reset the state of the blockchain whenever you want.
+This enables you to have unlimited amount of currency needed, and you can just reset the state of the blockchain whenever you want.
 When it is ready for production, debugging on a public testnet can be done by connecting your local `nodeos` to the public testnet.
 You can then see the log of the testnet in your local `nodeos`.